ablanco1950/Directs_Object_Following_Lane/README.md

 The success is achieved by adjusting the parameters corresponding to ROI, region of interest, and mask with thresold of the color to be detected (the white of the lane) and adding a filter based on cv2.hconcat in the process.

+Similar results are obtained by executing:
+VIDEODirects_Object_Following_Lane-PoorVisibilityConditions_filter2D.py
+in which a treatment and an additional filter cv2.filter2d from [https://medium.com/practical-data-science-and-engineering](https://medium.com/practical-data-science-and-engineering/image-kernels-88162cb6585d) are added to the general procedure outlined in https://github.com/subin60/lane-detection /image-kernels-88162cb6585d

-worse results (fewer hit lines) and slower if executed:
+Worse results (fewer hit lines) and slower if executed:
 VIDEODirects_Object_Following_Lane-PoorVisibilityConditions_FSRCNN.py
 in  the last step uses Tensorflow implementation of 'Accelerating the Super-Resolution Convolutional Neural Network' (https://github.com/Saafke/FSRCNN_Tensorflow) from: